bbrownekianda/docs/getting-started/dashboards.md

 Kianda is a progressive web application.
 This enables Kianda dashboards to provide insights to the business processes even in offline mode.

 For example, this can benefit businesses where users can carry out inspections or maintenance even at a remote location with no access to the internet.
-The user can create a new instance or carry out actions on an existing instance